Trump v. CASA, Inc.

-While the case did not directly address birthright citizenship in the United States, it centered on several universal injunctions blocking Executive Order 14160, issued by President Donald Trump to redefine the government's understanding of the Citizenship Clause.
-Three district court judges issued universal preliminary injunctions to block the order nationwide while the cases proceeded through the legal system.
+While the case did not directly address birthright citizenship in the United States, it centered on several universal injunctions blocking Executive Order 14160, an order issued by President Donald Trump to redefine the government's understanding of the Citizenship Clause.
+Three district court judges issued universal preliminary injunctions to block the order nationwide while cases that they presided over proceeded through the legal system.

-The government appealed to the Supreme Court arguing that district judges should only be allowed to block enforcement with respect to the specific challengers filing a given lawsuit.
+The government appealed each case to the Supreme Court, arguing that district judges should only be allowed to prevent a policy from taking effect for the specific challengers filing a given lawsuit.
 The Supreme Court consolidated the appeals into Trump v.
 CASA.
-In its ruling, the Court issued partial stays on existing injunctions except for those that were parties to the cases.
+In its ruling, the court issued partial stays on existing injunctions except for those that were parties to the cases.

-The opinion did not address the constitutionality of the birthright citizenship executive order and left open the ability for plaintiffs to pursue class-wide relief through class action lawsuits.
+The CASA opinion did not address the constitutionality of the birthright citizenship executive order and left open the ability for plaintiffs to pursue class-wide relief through class action lawsuits.
+In June 2026, the Supreme Court addressed the constitutionality of Executive Order 14160 in the case Trump v.
+Barbara.

 Background

 As a presidential candidate, Donald Trump stated that he would end birthright citizenship in the United States.
 After his second inauguration, he signed Executive Order 14160, "Protecting the Meaning and Value of American Citizenship", which ordered all departments of the executive branch to refuse to recognize children born to illegal immigrants or visa holders as citizens.
-An estimated 150,000 such children were born in the United States each year.
+An estimated 150,000 such children are born in the United States each year.

 The order was quickly blocked by multiple universal preliminary injunctions issued by district court judges.
 In addition to the three cases consolidated into Trump v.
 CASA, the executive order was also blocked by Judge Joseph Normand Laplante in New Hampshire Indonesian Community Support v.
 Trump.
 Including these orders, as of May 14, 2025 there had been 39 injunctions issued against the second Trump administration blocking actions such as mass federal employee layoffs, federal funding freezes, and deportations.

 The administration viewed each injunction as judicial overreach and argued lower-court judges should only be allowed to block a contested policy from affecting the actual plaintiffs involved in the case.
 Neither side of the dispute briefed the Supreme Court justices on the constitutionality of Executive Order 14160.